Indian Hills Community College

 Indian Hills Community College (IHCC) is a public community college in Iowa with campuses in Ottumwa and Centerville.
 IHCC serves both traditional residential students and commuter students, primarily from a ten-county area in southeast Iowa as well as portions of northern Missouri.
+This regional service area includes the cities of Ottumwa, Centerville, Oskaloosa, Fairfield, Albia, Bloomfield, and Chariton.
 IHCC is accredited by the Higher Learning Commission.

 History

 Indian Hills Community College was formed by the consolidation of three previously existing post-secondary education institutions: Iowa Tech-Area XV Community College, Centerville Community College, and Ottumwa Heights College.
 The first steps toward merger took place on June 3, 1966, under the guidance of the Iowa Board of Public Instruction, with operations beginning on July 1, 1966.
 At first known as the Iowa Tech Area XV Community College, classes were held at the Ottumwa Regional Airport and consisted of technical programs formerly administrated by the Ottumwa public school district.
 Centerville Community College was added to the fold on July 1, 1968, with a new 72-acre campus completed in 1970.
 The merged institutions were renamed Indian Hills Community College in 1970.